SSU Forum “Economic Coercion: Discussions in Japan and the U.S.”

 (Associate Professor, Institute for Future Initiatives (IFI) / Institute for Advanced Studies on Asia, the University of Tokyo)

-*This workshop will be organized by subsidies from the Ministry of Foreign Affairs.
+*This workshop was organized by subsidies from the Ministry of Foreign Affairs.